What is a Disability Examiner?

 For SSDI, you must have paid income tax contributions to the Social Security system for a sufficient time and acquired adequate credits depending on your age.
-In addition, to qualify for SSI, you must be in advanced age or have limited resources because of your disability.
+In addition, to qualify for SSI, you must be of advanced age or have limited resources because of your disability.

 What Is a Social Security Disability Examiner?

-A social security disability examiner determines you or your loved one's medical eligibility for disability benefits under SSDI and SSI programs.
-Usually, disability examiners work under the SSA or state agencies known as Disability Determination Services (DDS).
+A social security disability examiner determines you or your loved one’s medical eligibility for disability benefits under SSDI and SSI programs.
+Usually, disability examiners work under the SSA or state agencies are known as Disability Determination Services (DDS).
 An agency will have multiple disability examination officers to review disability claims.

 A disability examiner works with a medical consultant to confirm your eligibility for disability benefits.
 The examiner gathers your medical records and consults any medical doctors you have visited in the past three months.
-To qualify for disability benefits, you must have a medical impairment that lasts at least one year or results in death and limits your capacity to engage in substantial gainful activity (SGA).
+To qualify for disability benefits, you must have a medical impairment that lasts at least one year or results in death and limits your capacity to engage in a substantial gainful activity (SGA).

 However, suppose you have not visited a doctor or medical treatment sources within the past three months of your application or haven’t provided sufficient information.
 In that case, the disability examiner recommends a consultative examination by a doctor paid by Social Security.
 After writing a medical decision report, the disability examiner asks your doctor to review and sign it.

 To approve your application, a disability examiner needs: